Student Clubs & Honor Societies

 Art Club exists to inspire, create and build upon the artistic achievement of members.
 The club allows members to foster a special environment to grow in their interests while also raising funds to promote the arts.

-Baking from the Heart
+Baking for the Heart

 Big Data Club

 Students learn and define the big data trends in society, discuss relevant ethical issues, build up practical skills to analyze unstructured data, and suggest new solutions to local and global communities.

 The main focus of the Bulls and Bears Club is a stock market game along with the principles of business management, economics, finance, accounting, marketing, and human resources.
 Market trends are studied to aid members in stock market game.

 BPC teaches and helps those interested in or planning to study business.
 Students have the opportunity to compete against other schools by producing a business plan or business case project.